 As is often the case in a small town, Converse doesn't have a public transportation system that people use for their commute.

-The percentage of people in Converse with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.58% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Converse is quite a bit lower than the national average among all cities of 21.84%: just 10.58% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Converse in 2022 was $26,901, which is lower middle income relative to Indiana and the nation.
 This equates to an annual income of $107,604 for a family of four.
 However, Converse contains both very wealthy and poor people as well.